CtrlK

 Specificity

-Lists multiple specific concrete actions: predict protein-ligand binding poses, confidence scores, virtual screening.
-Also specifies input formats (PDB/SMILES) and the broader domain (structure-based drug design), plus an explicit exclusion (not for affinity prediction).
+Lists multiple specific concrete actions: predict protein-ligand binding poses, confidence scores, virtual screening, and explicitly scopes to structure-based drug design.
+Also includes a clear exclusion ('Not for affinity prediction').

 3 / 3